- 1. Name of the medicinal product

 Ketoconazole 2% w/w Shampoo

-For a full list of excipients, see Section 6.1.
+Each gram of shampoo contains 20 milligrams of Ketoconazole.For a full list of excipients, see Section 6.1.

 ShampooClear, pink, viscous solution.

 Hypersensitivity to ketoconazole or any of the excipients.

 In patients who have been on prolonged treatment with topical corticosteroids, it is recommended that the steroid therapy be gradually withdrawn over a period of 2 3 weeks, while using Ketoconazole 2% w/w shampoo, to prevent any potential rebound effect.Ketoconazole 2% w/w shampoo may be irritating to mucous membranes of the eyes and contact with this area should be avoided.
 If Ketoconazole 2% w/w shampoo does get into the eyes, they should be bathed gently with cold water.